charmed-kubernetes/kubernetes-docs/pages/k8s/cni-multus.md

 [Multus][multus] is a CNI plugin for Kubernetes that enables attaching multiple network interfaces to pods.
-Multus support for **Charmed Kubernetes** is provided as a Kubernetes charm.
+Multus support for **Charmed Kubernetes** is provided by the Multus charm, which must be deployed into a Kubernetes model in Juju.

 ## Requirements